stefanZorcic/scaling-book/gpus.md

 {% details Click here for the answer. %}

-**Answer:** one option would be to keep the SU structure intact (32 nodes under 8 switches) and just add more of them with more top-level switches.
+**Answer:** One option would be to keep the SU structure intact (32 nodes under 8 switches) and just add more of them with more top-level switches.
 We’d need 2x more spine switches, so we’d have 8 SUs with 32 spine switches giving us enough bandwidth.

 One issue with this is that we only have 64 ports per leaf switch, and we’re already using all of them in the above diagram.
 But instead it’s easy to do 1x 400 Gbps NDR cable per spine instead of 2x, which gives the same total bandwidth but saves us some ports.